Turns out we’re not done with broadcast television, not by a long shot.

 Station groups involved in the deployment of ATSC 3.0 include Fox Television Stations, NBCUniversal owned-and-operated outlets, Nexstar Media Group, Univision, Pearl TV, Tegna, Telemundo stations, Univision and the Spectrum Co. (which includes Sinclair).
 Sinclair, in particular, has jumped on the ATSC 3.0 bandwagon via the introduction of ad-supported streaming service STIRR, which utilizes this technology.

 Evoca, a virtual pay TV service based on ATSC 3.0, launched in Boise, Idaho, in September 2020.
 The service then expanded to nearby Twin Cities, Idaho, and announced plans to move into the Phoenix market.
 At launch, Evoca said it had 1,000 subscribers.
-The company also recently announced it is working with CommScope to develop a hybrid set-top that blends Android TV with ATSC 3.0.
+The company later said it was working with CommScope to develop a hybrid set-top that blends Android TV with ATSC 3.0.
+Evoca ran into financial troubles, though, and after last-ditch efforts to raise funds failed, the service shut down at the end of 2022.

 More Than TV